Skip to content

 Why an inflatable fishing kayak?

 • Floor type — a rigid drop-stitch floor inflates stiff and stable enough to stand on; soft floors are seated-only.
+This is the single biggest tell.

 • Capacity — leave 100+ lbs of headroom over your body weight for gear.